 - b.
 Reasonable Suspicion Testing: Consistent with Minn.
 Stat. § 181.951, subd.
-3, employees will be subject to alcohol and controlled substance testing when reasonable suspicion exists to believe that the employee: - Is under the influence of alcohol or a controlled substance; or - Has violated written work rules prohibiting the use, possession, sale or transfer of drugs or alcohol while working, while on City property, or while operating City vehicles, machinery or any other type of equipment; or - Has sustained a personal injury as defined in Minn.
+3, employees will be subject to alcohol and/or drug controlled substance testing, including cannabis testing, when reasonable suspicion exists to believe that the employee: - Is under the influence of alcohol, or a controlled substancedrugs, or cannabis; or - Has violated written work rules prohibiting the use, possession, sale or transfer of drugs, or cannabis, or alcohol while working, while on City property, or while operating City vehicles, machinery or any other type of equipment; or - Has sustained a personal injury as defined in Minn.
 Stat. § 176.011, subd.
-16 or has caused another employee to sustain an injury or; - Has caused a work-related accident or was operating or helping to operate machinery, equipment, or vehicles involved in a work-related accident.
+16 or has caused another employee to sustain an injury; or; - Has caused a work-related accident or was operating or helping to operate machinery, equipment, or vehicles involved in a work-related accident.

-Reasonable suspicion may be based upon, but is not limited to, facts regarding appearance, behavior, speech, breath, odor, possession, proximity to or use of alcohol or a controlled substance or containers or paraphernalia, poor safety record, excessive absenteeism, impairment of job performance, or any other circumstances that would cause a reasonable employer to believe that a violation of the City's policies concerning alcohol or drugs may have occurred.
+Reasonable suspicion may be based upon, but is not limited to, facts regarding appearance, behavior, speech, breath, odor, possession, proximity to or use of alcohol, or a controlled substancedrugs or cannabis or containers or paraphernalia, poor safety record, excessive absenteeism, impairment of job performance, or any other circumstances that would cause a reasonable employer to believe that a violation of the City's policies concerning alcohol or drugs may have occurred.
 These observations will be reflected in writing on a Reasonable Suspicion Record of Observed Behavior form (see Human Resources for the form).